Out of the cold and into a warming climate: A call for action

 At the same time, we need to help families both in Canada and around the world adapt to what a changing climate will mean for their safety and access to food, clean water or job prospects.
-This also means helping people adequately prepare for forest fires, drought or severe storms.
+This also means helping people prepare for forest fires, flooding, drought or severe storms.

 A problem as large as climate change can feel overwhelming and beyond the capacity of one individual to address.